retroriff/supercollider-px/README.md

 - `vstReadProgram` (preset: string): Loads a VST preset from the default presets folder
 - `vstWriteProgram` (preset: string): Write a VST preset to the default presets folder

-To open the VST plugin editor, use `Nfx.vstController.editor`
+To open the VST plugin editor, use `Fx.vstController.editor`

-Additionally, we can set parameter automations with `Nfx.vstController.set(1, 1)`
+Additionally, we can set parameter automations with `Fx.vstController.set(1, 1)`

 ## 💥 Notes Handler with MIDI Support